 Senior Housing Units

-Analysis of results and challenges: The change in unit production is a function of award criteria modifications made by AHFC for rental development subsidies and match funding included in projects funded.
+Analysis of results and challenges: The recent unit production is a function award criteria modifications made by AHFC since 2010 for rental development subsidies and match funding included in projects funded.
 While development costs remain high, rating criteria revision have reduced cost escalation trends in funded projects and increased the incentives for leverage / match funding included proposed developments.
-Although program funding has remained flat in recent years and historical match sources have been reduced, increased unit production was delivered by leveraging the incentives used in the competitive allocation process where $3.50 in subsidy is requested for every $1 available.
+Although program funding has remained flat in recent years and historical match sources have been reduced, the unit production goal was realized by leveraging the incentives used in the competitive allocation process where $3+ in subsidy is typically requested for every $1 available.

-Although AHFC provides mortgage financing for assisted living facilities, the methodology for reporting those developments counts beds rather than units; consequently, AHFC mortgages to assisted living properties are excluded from these data.
-Seniors continue to be the fastest growing segment of the population.
-In large part, the number of units added each year depends primarily on AHFC's annual Capital budget appropriation.
+Although AHFC provides mortgage financing for assisted living facilities, those developments report beds rather than units; consequently, AHFC mortgages to assisted living properties are excluded from these ďunitĒ data.
+AHFC's annual Capital budget appropriation is responsible for 93% of the units added this year.
 The gap between the need and what is developed grows each year.
-The number of persons with mental and physical disabilities has also been increasing over time.
 Senior and special needs housing remains a high priority for the Corporation.

 Target #4: Increase Multi-Family units by 3%

-Analysis of results and challenges: The change in unit production from FY12 is a function of rate competitiveness, development costs and flat funding.
-The national secondary market for multifamily is stabilizing as more of the population moves from homeownership to rental housing, but AHFC remains challenged by the federal governmentís access to less expensive capital through Fannie Mae and Freddie Mac, and increased warehousing of multifamily loans by large, national lenders.
-AHFCís programs offer advantages, such as assumability in a rising interest rate environment and longer terms, that may increase production in the upcoming fiscal year.
+Analysis of results and challenges: The change in unit production from FY13 is a function of rate competitiveness, development costs and flat funding.
+AHFC remains challenged by the federal governmentís access to less expensive capital through Fannie Mae and Freddie Mac, and increased warehousing of multifamily loans by large, national lenders.
+AHFCís programs offer advantages, such as assumability in a rising interest rate environment and longer terms that may increase production in the upcoming fiscal year.

 Multi-family housing activity is subject to interest rate fluctuations, local economic conditions and other unpredictable market influences Ė including rehabilitation activities utilizing AHFC funds which are omitted from these data by methodology.
 Affordable rental housing remains in demand and benefits markets by freeing proportional household income to be spent in the community.
 However, new construction faces marginal feasibility due to the spread of achievable rents and rents needed to supporting development costs.
 Unit production will remain a challenge due to high development costs, flat funding and reductions in match funding available for AHFC funded projects.